GoogleCloudPlatform/mlops-on-gcp/skew_detection/README.md

 ## Drift Monitor

+[drift_monitor](drift_monitor) describes the architecture and implementation of an automated system for detecting training-serving data skew in machine learning (ML).
+The system introduces:

+1. A [Dataflow Template](drift_monitor/log_analyzer) that utilizes TensorFlow Data Validation (TFDV) to identify skews and anomalies in the serving request-response data logged in BigQuery.

+2. A [scheduling mechanism](drift_monitor/job_scheduler) for executing the skew detection Dataflow Template using Cloud Tasks, with an easy-to-use Command Line Interface (CLI)

 ## Workload Simulator

 In order to simulate prediction serving workload for the covertype classification model deployed to AI Platform,